 There is ample parking for cars on site beside the building.
 Kindly try not to park on the grass.

 If you hear the fire alarm, please leave the room calmly via the safest exit and proceed to the nearest door to leave the building.
-The congregation point is at the far corner of the front garden by the dome sculpture infront of the pond.
+The congregation point is at the far corner of the front garden by the dome sculpture by the pond.

 You are encouraged to bring your own plasters for this course just in case you injure yourself on the cutting tools.
 There is however a First Aid box on the work surface to the left of the sinks in the downstairs corridor.
 You are also required to report your injury in the accident file located in the same corridor.

-If you do not have a mobile phone to dial 999, there is a landline phone in the downstairs corridor to the right of the sinks.
+If you do not have a mobile phone to dial 999, ask to use the tutor's phone (or ask the tutor to call the emergency services).

 The downstairs toilet is underneath the blue staircase in the office corridor by the front door.
 There is also a toilet up the blue staircase, and straight ahead through the fire door.
 The toilet is on the left after the fire door.